 Any serious fighter is going to be using the same pair of boxing shoes for a while.
 Cheaper, ineffective shoe manufacturers cut corners to provide a less expensive model.
 The cost-cutting is evident in the materials used, the construction, padding, and also the design too.
 There is far more shoe glue needed to glue a boxing shoe back together when buying too cheap.

-Nike–The company makes many type of athletic shoes; not only sneakers for general use.
+- Nike–The company makes many types of athletic shoes; not only sneakers for general use.
 Their Nike Lo Pro Boxing shoes are lightweight, that don’t slip on the canvas and are inexpensive.
-Nike also makes other types of shoes for boxers like their HyperKO boots for boxing which are expensive, but some fighters swear by them.
+Nike also makes other types of shoes for boxers like their HyperKO boots for boxing which is expensive, but some fighters swear by them.